Big Line Bundles over Arithmetic Varieties: Equidistribution Theory

+Now the argument is the same as the case considered at the beginning of this proof. \end{proof}

 With this lemma, the proof of Theorem \ref{5.1} is the same as the original ones.
-In fact, by adelic Minkowski's theorem (cf. Appendix C of \cite{BG}), the lemma implies the existence of a nonzero small section $s\in \Gamma(X, N\lb)$ for any fixed archimedean place $w_0$ such that
+In fact, fix an archimedean place $w_0$ of $K$.
+By the adelic Minkowski's theorem (cf. \cite[Appendix C]{BG}), the above lemma implies the existence of a nonzero small section $s\in \Gamma(X, N\lb)$ such that